-Balsamic roasted vegetables made easy in a casserole dish for a healthy side dish!
-This crowd pleasing recipe is easy to adapt and simple to prepare.
+Balsamic Roasted Vegetables made easy in a casserole dish for a healthy side dish!
+This crowd-pleasing recipe is easy to adapt using various veggies and spices, and is simple to prepare.

 You’re looking at one of my all-time favorite go-to side dishes.